ryland-chem/RegionOfInterest/README.md

 ## 1.0 About
 This is a MatLab algorithm developed to locate regions of interest (ROI) within 1D GC-MS datasets.
 The intention is that the ROIs are selected then subjected to further chemometrics, especially approaches where a low number of components is desired.

+The current release (v1.4) is the version described in the paper we recently published in the Journal of Chromatography A. See Referencing section below for the paper and how to cite this work.

 ## 2.0 Use
 Users input data as an **M** by **N** matrix into the function, where **M** is individual scans and **N** is the _m/z_ of each ion, and the matrix is ion intensities.